 Moving a boiler a few feet will be towards the lower end of the cost estimate.

-But, a lot of people that want to move a boiler, need it moved further than a few feet, to new locations such as:
+However, a lot of people that want to change the boiler location need to move their appliance further than a few feet, to new spots, such as:

 - Into The Loft